arielf/clean-push/README.md

 # clean-push

-A bash script implementing a git-flow to produce safe, neat, rebased + sqashed PRs
+git flow to produce safe, neat, rebased + sqashed PRs

 *(Note: in the below, I use `master` as the generic name for the branch you have branched from.
  Some call it "the parent branch" although git doesn't really support parent/child relationships